OfirBalassiano/WriteUps/Write4 - ROP Emporium.md

-we will use Radare see which functions exists
+we will use Radare to see which functions exist